ncats/GSRSFrontend/README.md

 - `ng build --prod file-select`
 - `ng build --prod ketcher-wrapper`
 - `ng build --prod jsdraw-wrapper`

+After this is done, the file `package.real.json` should be copied and replace the `package.json` file.

 ## Run Application for Specific Environment